pyronear/pyro-vision/README.md

 ## Usage

+## Contributing

+Please refer to `CONTRIBUTING` if you wish to contribute to this project.

 ## Credits

 This project is developed and maintained by the repo owner and volunteers from [Data for Good](https://dataforgood.fr/).